mazwat/mazwat.github.io/design-patterns-lm.md

 #### Example - The Factory

-First let’s create Interface that will be shared between all enemies that can be crated with Factory.
+First let’s create Interface that will be shared between all enemies that can be created with Factory.
 This will be used by client.

 ```c#
 public  interface  IFactory